Site icon McAsphalt

 Recycled Asphalt Mixes

 Mixes can be made with 100% recycled asphalt pavement (RAP).
-These mixes are economically and environmentally friendly.
-Recycled asphalt mixes utilize RAP that can be crushed, graded, mixed, and laid on-site using custom-engineered rejuvenating emulsions.
+These mixes are economical: recycled asphalt mixes utilize RAP that can be crushed, graded, mixed, and laid on-site using custom-engineered rejuvenating emulsions.

 Design Criteria